Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-upgrade-prepare.md

 5. Launch the <Constant name="cloud_ide" /> or <Constant name="cloud_cli" /> and test your normal development workflows.
 6. Verify the override is active by running any dbt command and checking the **System Logs**.
 The first line should show `Running with dbt=` and your selected version.
 If the version number is `v1.11` or higher, you're on the right path to <Constant name="fusion" /> readiness.

-If everything works as expected, proceed to upgrade your environments.
+If everything works as expected, proceed to the next step to start upgrading your environments.
 If you encounter deprecation warnings, don't fear!
-We're going to address those later in this guide.
+We'll address those [later in this guide](/guides/prepare-fusion-upgrade?step=4).
 If you encounter errors, revert to your previous version and refer to the [version upgrade guides](/docs/dbt-versions/core-upgrade) to resolve any differences between your current version and the latest available <Constant name="core" /> version.

 ### Step 2: Upgrade your development environment